Course

 Section Note(s):

-Deadline to register: June 26, 2023 at 11:59 p.m.
-EST - late registration beyond this deadline may be available if space permits.
+Deadline to register: April 3, 2025 at 11:59 p.m.
+EST - late registration beyond this deadline may be permitted if time and space allows.

-This session will run for 3 weeks intensively.
+This session will run for 7 weeks.
 Your learning will take the form of in-depth online discussions as well as group and individual assignments.

 - 100 hours online learning (asynchronous, but facilitator-led and paced into modules)